panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 #### Length and surrogate pairs

 The situation becomes tricky when a string contains surrogate pairs, to represent astral code points.
-Since each surrogate pair contains 2 code units (a high-surrogate and a low-surrogate), length property is greater than expected.
+Since each surrogate pair contains 2 code units (a high-surrogate and a low-surrogate), the length property is greater than expected.

 Take a look at the example: